giampaolo/psutil/docs/migration.rst

 - Some return types are now enums instead of strings.
 - :meth:`Process.memory_full_info` deprecated: use
   :meth:`Process.memory_footprint`.
+- New :meth:`Process.memory_info_ex` (unrelated to the old method deprecated in 4.0 and removed in 7.0).
 - Python 3.6 dropped.

 .. important::